zaoyang/30-days-of-web-development/day-30/day-30.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 30 - Web Developer Field Guide
+# Web Developer Field Guide

 Web development, especially in the last 5+ years, has blown up and the content along with it.
 There is a lot to learn, and honestly, you can't learn it all.
 So that begs the question, what do you do next, and where do you go from here; how can you get a job as a Web Developer?